damienclaveau/kafka-graphite/README.md

 Install On Broker
 ------------

-1. Build the `kafka-graphite-1.0.0.jar` jar using `mvn package`.
+1. Build the `kafka-graphite-1.0.2.jar` jar using `mvn package` or download it from the releases.
    Hint: The jar will include the metrics-graphite dependency which is not brought by Kafka.
-2. Add `kafka-graphite-1.0.0.jar` to the `libs/` directory of your kafka broker installation
+2. Add `kafka-graphite-1.0.2.jar` to the `libs/` directory of your kafka broker installation
 3. Configure the broker (see the configuration section below)
 4. Restart the broker